blobaa/bba-did-method-specification/docs/markdown/spec.md

 The mechanism to create a valid DID Document Template is out of the scope of this specification.
 A library assisting in the creation process is provided in form of the [did-document-ts](https://github.com/blobaa/did-document-ts) project.

-Separating the DDOT creation process from the DID creation process has the benefit of being independent to the evolution of the DID Data Model and lets the `bba` method being compatible with future Data Models and custom contexts.
+Separating the DDOT creation process from the DID creation process has the benefit of being independent to the evolution of the DID data model and lets the `bba` method being compatible with future data models and custom contexts.
+A DDOT creator has to ensure that the related DID Document conforms to the DID specification.

 #### DID